Dehumidification Learning Center

 - They are rated (25 pints, 30 pints, 40 pints, etc.) per day at 80 degrees air temperature.
 Warm air holds a lot more moisture than cold air.
 Put them in a 68-degree basement and their effectiveness goes way down below this number.

 How SaniDry™ Dehumidifiers Efficiently Solve Basement and Crawl Space Humidity Issues

-Both the SaniDry™ Sedona and SaniDry™ XP are designed to perform in even the dampest basements and crawl spaces.
+Both the SaniDry™ Sedona and SaniDry™ XP are designed to perform in even the dampest of basements and crawl spaces.
 The Sedona is the most powerful dehumidifier of its size available on the market.
-It's Energy Star certified, has an automatic humidity sensor, and can be ducted to reduce noise in the space.
+It is energy efficient, has an automatic humidity sensor, and can be ducted to reduce noise in the space.
 The SaniDry XP boasts has a 109-pint capacity, auto-defrost, and a direct gravity drain hose.

 Looking for a price?
 Get a no cost, no obligation free estimate.